softblueish/nrfx-school/README.md

-# nrfx-school
+# Hi :)
-School tasks involving the nRF5340DK SoC
+This is just a way for me to store some code for my course, all the different tasks are on the branches